NiceDuckGames/jovia-codegen-optins/README.md

 - We will not share your project or its code outside the scope of the LM fine-tuning.
 - Your project will be attributed appropriately within the fine-tuning dataset.
 - You retain full ownership and control over your project and its associated licenses.
+- We will not retroactively remove your project from previous datasets and trained models should you chose to opt-out after opting in.

-If, at any time, you decide to opt-out or have your project removed from the data collection process, please reach out to us with the necessary details, and we will promptly address your request.
+If, at any time, you decide to opt-out or have your project removed from future data collection processes after opting in, please reach out to us with the necessary details, and we will promptly address your request.

 ## Licensing